MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/end-user-purchase-experience.md

     :::image type="content" source="~/assets/images/saas-offer/subscriptionlicenses.png" alt-text="Screenshot shows User and Licenses screen to assign license.":::

-When a new user launches the app for the first time, they're requested to provide consent to the app.
+When a new user launches the app for the first time, they are requested to provide consent to the app.

 > [!NOTE]
-> Consent dialog is part of the flow to get the user's license information and might vary based on Independent software vendors (ISVs) integration approach.
+> Consent dialog is part of the flow to get the user's license information and might vary based on independent software vendors (ISVs) integration approach.

 Following is an example of the consent screen: